 Pros of Cross-Platform App Development

-Web & Desktop Compatibility – Some frameworks support Windows, macOS, and Linux.
+Web & Desktop Compatibility

 Cons of Cross-Platform App Development

-Read More: Cost to Design Mobile App.
+Read More: Cost to Design A Mobile App.

 Well-Known Examples of Cross-Platform Mobile Applications